Lswbanban/RickArdurous/README.md

 # To do

-- write the code for displaying a level
+- Bug in the MapManager::Draw() when the camera is in transition, we should iterate on 1 more sprite